 Handlebars

-Handlebars significantly influence the riders’ comfort, control, and performance as it the main steering mechanism for the bike.
-Comes in different types—drop bars, flat bars, riser bars, bullhorn bars, and aero bars; each design caters to different types of cycling and rider preferences.
+Handlebars significantly influence the riders’ comfort, control, and performance as they are the main steering mechanism for the bike.
+They come in various types such as drop bars, flat bars, riser bars, bullhorn bars, and aero bars.
+Each design caters to specific cycling styles:

 Drop Bars